© February 20, 2012, Christopher D. Carroll iAndCashFlow

 The simplest class of imperfect capital markets models is one in which the firm is constrained to pay dividends to shareholders equal to whatever is its flow of cash after subtracting off expenses.
 But the rate of return that the firm must pay for external funds exceeds the return it can earn on internal funds.
 Without going into details, the rough implication of this is that an empirical model of the firm’s investment choices should augment (3) with a measure of the funds the firm has in its hands at the time the investment decision is made:

-ι ≈ ψ + ψ ϙ + ψ π.
-(4 )
+ι ≈ ψ0 + ψ1ϙ + ψ2 π.

-2 , interpreted as indicating the importance of ‘cash flow’ for investment decisions.
-There are many criticisms of this literature, and the importance of imperfections in capital markets remains a lively area of debate.
+A large literature spurred by the seminal paper of Fazzari, Hubbard, and Petersen (1988) estimates equations like this, and virtually always finds a statistically significant estimate of ψ2 , interpreted as indicating the importance of ‘cash flow’ for investment decisions.
+But there are many criticisms of this literature, and the importance of imperfections in capital markets remains a lively area of debate.
 My own view is that the most persuasive evidence of large deviations from the benchmark of the MM theorem is the fact that the financial services industry (including corporate CFOs) absorbs a very substantial amount of resources every year.
 Why would such a large industry exist if the informational problems were easy to solve?
-The most plausible answer is that it wouldn’t - especially in the internet era, where it would be a trivial matter to match up borrowers and lenders in the absence of informational and enforcement difficulties.
+It wouldn’t - especially in the internet era, where it would be a trivial matter to match up borrowers and lenders in the absence of informational and enforcement difficulties.

 References

-FAZZARI, STEPHEN, R. GLENN HUBBARD, AND BRUCE C. PETERSEN (1988): “Financing Constraints and Corporate Investment,” Brookings Papers on Economic Activity, 1988(1), 141–206.
+Fazzari, Stephen, R. Glenn Hubbard, and Bruce C. Petersen (1988): “Financing Constraints and Corporate Investment,” Brookings Papers on Economic Activity, 1988(1), 141–206.

-MODIGLIANI, FRANCO, AND MERTON H. MILLER (1958): “The Cost of Capital, Corporation Finance, and the Theory of Investment,” American Economic Review, 48(3), 261–297.
+Modigliani, Franco, and Merton H. Miller (1958): “The Cost of Capital, Corporation Finance, and the Theory of Investment,” American Economic Review, 48(3), 261–297.

-ROMER, DAVID (2011): Advanced Macroeconomics.
+Romer, David (2011): Advanced Macroeconomics.
 McGraw-Hill/Irwin, fourth edn.